yazaldefilimone/yazaldefilimone/README.md

 Yazalde Filimone is pronounced as "Yah-ZAH-day Fee-lee-MO-nay".<br/>
 Or /jəˈzɑːldə ˌfɪliˈmoʊneɪ/ in [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet).

-<sub>All probloms in computer science can be solved by another level of indirection!</sub>
+> All probloms in computer science can be solved by another level of indirection!

 <!--
 I strongly love low-level details of computers and mathematics. non-expert. trying to be scientidst.